Chorus/DynamicsDocs/docs/RCM/RCMworkflow.md

 <img src ='/img/CostShareYes.png' width='800'/>

 3. Once saved, remit lines for all claim lines on the claim will be populated according to the information on the corresponding claim lines (procedure code, dates of service, quantity, billed amount, etc.).
 4. Enter the Paid Amount on each Remit Line.
-Go back to claim and refresh or click 'Recalculate' to get the updated Cost Share Paid and Cost Share Oustanding.
+Go back to claim and refresh or click 'Recalculate' to get the updated Cost Share Paid and Cost Share Outstanding.

 </details>